Aethodia/Website/README.rst

 Documentation
 ================================================================================
+- Codo (used in Coffeescript)
-- ngDoc (used in Sass and Coffeescript)
+- ngDoc (used in Sass)
-- reStructuredText (used for standalone documentation files, and for comments)
+- reStructuredText (used for standalone documentation files, and for comments in other languages)

 Deployment
 ================================================================================